 Allow time between workouts for recovery.
 This is why many trainers will alternate upper body with lower body workouts.
 In addition to allowing time for recovery, it helps you to have a well-balanced body.
 You will know what I mean if you’ve ever seen guys in the gym with serious muscle gains in the upper body, yet walking around on little toothpick legs because they neglected to workout their lower body!

 Menopause does not have to equate to sleep struggles.
 Many women report a lack of quality sleep during this phase of life.
 Women who practice good sleep hygiene habits will have an easier time building muscle than those who skimp on sleep or get low quality sleep.
 Sleep affects the hormones that have a direct impact on body composition and the metabolic rate.
 Practice good sleep hygiene habits and when challenges arise, address the immediately.

 One problem that many women face in their fifties, is night sweats or hot flashes at night.
-Circadian rhythm can be tied to an increase of hot flashes at night, meaning there is a higher chance of experiencing night sweats.
-Being uncomfortably hot at night can interrupt a good night’s sleep, so it is crucial to find a solution.
+Being uncomfortably hot at night can interrupt a good night’s sleep, so it is imperative to find a solution.
 For myself, and many women in my community, the hydroponic mattress pad by ChiliPAD has been a sleep saver!

 Pulling it all together

 In summary, for overall health and to build muscle, women can focus on the right type of exercise in conjunction with a healthy diet, good sleep habits, and stress management.
 With consistency and these components in place, a woman at any age should be able to build muscle.